egoist/vue-router-prefetch/README.md

 - Type: `string[]`
 - Examples: `['/foo.css']`

-A list of addtional files to prefetch.
+A list of additional files to prefetch.
 By default we only prefetch the route component.

 ## Credits